kevinxu48/Data-410-Project-4/index.md

   return np.mean(mse_test)

 ```
-To find the cross-validated MSE of both regressions

 # Optimizing the Hyperparameters
 First, for Lowess Regression, to find the optimal kernel and value for tau, we perform multiple 10-Fold validations with different combinations of the two using three for-loops.
 ## Optimal Tau for Tricubic kernel